Here’s When & Why Homelander Fantasized About “Lasering” the Crowd

 Does Homelander really kill a crowd of people in The Boys?

-Homelander visits Stan Edgar, where he asks to be consulted regarding further additions to the group of The Seven.
-Homelander threatens Stan that he might decide to on after his contract expires at the end of the calendar year.
+Homelander visits Stan Edgar, where he asks to be consulted regarding further additions to The Seven.
+Homelander threatens Stan that he might decide to move on after his contract expires at the end of the calendar year.
 Stan then asks him what he knows about Frederick Vought, the founder of Vought.

-Stan explains that Homelander feels like a superhero company when in reality, it is a pharmaceutical company and that Homelander is not their most valuable asset, but Compound V is.
-He accuses her of distributing Compound V to terrorists around the world and says that Homelander isn’t as important as he thinks.
+Stan explains that while Homenlander might feel like a superhero, Vought is, in reality, a pharmaceutical company and that Homelander is not their most valuable asset; Compound V is.

-Homelander ignores her and asks Ashley how many views the video got.
-He then goes to a demonstration where people are protesting Homelander for his war crime.
+Homelander ignores her and asks Ashley how many views the video has.
+He then goes to a demonstration where people are protesting against Homelander for his war crimes.
 Homelander gives a speech about freedom having a price, but this escalates the protest.
 Homelander then has a morbid vision of him using his heat vision on protesters and killing many people.

-Still, then he decides to leave the protest and walks away.
-Troubled by the results of the protest, Homelander travels to Stormfront to help them regain popularity.
-Stormfront helps by spawning memes like “Better there than here” and denying the images as fake.
-Homelander enthusiastically returns, ending the confrontation between Starlight and Stormfront.
+Nevertheless, he opts to abandon the protest and walks away.
+Disturbed by the protest’s outcomes, Homelander journeys to Stormfront to assist in restoring his public image.
+Stormfront aids by generating memes such as “Better there than here” and dismissing the images as fraudulent.
+With renewed enthusiasm, Homelander returns, resolving the conflict between Starlight and Stormfront.

-In one of the rare moments of gratitude, Homelander thanks her for her help, and Stormfront joins in asking how he can repay her.
-The two return to Seven Tower and have hardcore sadomasochistic sex.
-Homelander and Stormfront’s relationship becomes official as the two even engage in public sex in the same area moments after killing a criminal.
+In a rare display of gratitude, Homelander expresses thanks for her assistance, prompting Stormfront to inquire about how he can repay her.
+The two then return to Seven Tower, engaging in intense sadomasochistic intimacy.
+Homelander and Stormfront’s relationship becomes official, even extending to public displays of affection in the same vicinity shortly after dealing with a criminal.

 Why does Homelander fantasize about killing a crowd of people?